Popular Press, News, Events and Announcements

 List of Events

 Professor Simon Kasif is on long sabbatical.
 Expect delays in communication.
 We continue our efforts to bridge AI, Biology and Medicine.
 With an emphasis on radical or early innovation.
-We obviously continue to consult to applied projects in this space and advise companies or institutions in a BROAD range of AI2BIOMED.
+We obviously continue to consult to applied projects in the space of AI, Computational Biology, Bioinformatics, Machine Learning and Biotechnology and advise companies or institutions in a BROAD range of AI2BIOMED.

 We lost Bill Russell.
 I don’t track any specific team in the NBA but I follow players that made a difference, changed the game and/or showcased broader views that touch all of us.
 Examples include Michael Jordan, Julius Irving, Kareem Abdul-Jabbar, Magic Johnson, Steph Curry and of course Bill Russell.